wp-plugins/really-simple-flickr-gallery/readme.txt

 Cheers!

 == Installation ==
+It's simple to install.
+Just follow the following instructions:
  1. Upload the Plugins Folder to the Plugins folder of your WordPress installation.
  2. Activate the plugin through the ‘Plugins‘ menu in WordPress
  3. In the admin page, go to Settings -> Really Simple Flickr Gallery to enter your a few basic settings.